-- Preserve the current overall development pattern of North Castle and its neighborhoods.
-Be sure new development responds to environmental constraints, particularly for preservation of the New York City watershed. - Guide multi-family housing toward the most walkable areas and places where public water and sewer are already available.
+Preserve the current overall development pattern of North Castle and its neighborhoods.
+Be sure new development responds to environmental constraints, particularly for preservation of the New York City watershed.

+- Maintain the quality-of-life created by physical and natural attributes, by structuring development that promotes sound conservation measures. - 3.
+The Town should encourage residential development that is compatible in scale, density, and character with its neighborhood and natural environment. - 4.
+Guide multi-family housing toward the most walkable areas and places where public water and sewer are already available.
 The highest residential density should continue to be located in hamlet areas that have the necessary supporting infrastructure: Armonk and North White Plains.
-Banksville and the Eastern District are not served by such infrastructure and should thus maintain a lower density.

-- 3. Increase housing opportunities that respond to North Castle's changing population, including seniors and young adults, through infill development and strategic locations with accessible infrastructure, such as the Armonk and North White Plains business areas. - 4.
+Banksville and the Eastern District are not served by such infrastructure and should thus maintain a lower density. - 5.
+Explore opportunities to provide housing for the Town's senior population. - 6.
+Increase housing opportunities that respond to North Castle's changing population, including young adults, through infill development in strategic locations with accessible infrastructure, such as the Armonk and North White Plains business areas. - 7.
 Explore options to rezone business and office parks in order to create opportunities for infill mixed use residential development where office uses have become, or could become, obsolete.
-These locations could include the Business Park, the former MBIA site, Old Route 22 and Mariani Gardens, areas where affordable housing for smaller households will minimize traffic and parking impacts.
-Additional residential uses in these areas can also help to support Armonk businesses. - 5.
-Continue the current provision of accessory units in the zoning code, but explore potential revisions to make them more user-friendly.
-For example, provisions such as the fouryear waiting period and requirement of a public hearing may be onerous and impede the introduction of new accessory units.
-They may also be a disincentive to legalizing existing, but un-approved, accessory units. - 6.
-The Building Department should continue to identify and work toward eliminating illegal apartments, particularly in North White Plains where these infractions have caused safety hazards and parking problems for residents.

-- 7. Revise the antiquated home occupation regulations to property regulate 21st century home-based businesses. - 8.
+These locations could include the business park, the former MBIA site, Old Route 22 and Mariani Gardens, areas where affordable housing for smaller households will minimize traffic and parking impacts.
+Additional residential uses in these areas can also help to support Armonk businesses.

+- 8. Continue the current provision of accessory units in the zoning code, but explore potential revisions to make them more user-friendly.
+For example, provisions such as the two-or four-year waiting period and requirement of a public hearing may be onerous and impede the introduction of new accessory units.
+They may also be a disincentive to legalizing existing, but un-approved, accessory units. - The Building Department should continue to identify and work toward eliminating illegal apartments, particularly in North White Plains where these infractions have caused safety hazards and parking problems for residents. - 10.
+Revise the antiquated home occupation regulations to property regulate 21st century home-based businesses. - 11.
 Spend set-side budgeted amounts for neighborhood improvement projects and beautification.